Blendify/blender-manual/blender_docs/manual/render/cycles/nodes/types/input/attribute.rst

    Attribute Node.

-The *Attribute Node* allows you to retrieve attributes attached to an object or mesh.
+The *Attribute* node allows you to retrieve attributes attached to an object or mesh.

 Inputs